-This funding will extend the dementia friendly activities on offer at The Ecology Centre and provide a safe and warm welcome for people living with dementia and their families.
+The Ecology Centre in Kinghorn was awarded £15,000 funding to run from 2018 to 2020 to provide a safe and warm welcome for people living with dementia and their families in the Fife area.

-The involvement of family members will also form an important part of the project and the Centre will be providing informal support to participant’s family members throughout.
+The involvement of family members forms an important part of the project and the Centre provides informal support to participants' family members throughout.

 In February 2019, the Ecology Centre made a fab wee film showcasing all the great work that takes place every Thursday at their dementia friendly Tool Shed sessions and their on-site dementia friendly afternoon volunteering session.